 Following his exit from professional football, Paremore returned to Tallahassee to pursue a career in education.
 He became a teacher and coach of football and track and field at Godby High School.
 In Godby HS yearbooks he is listed in different years as a physical education teacher and a driver’s education instructor, but always as a coach.
 He taught and coached at Godby for thirty-two years before he retired.

 Paremore was elected to the National Association of Intercollegiate Athletics (NAIA) Small College Hall of Fame, the Florida Track Hall of Fame, and the Florida A&M Hall of Fame.
 Reading comments on Paremore’s memorial page (he passed away July 22, 2004) gives the impression that, while many remember his accomplishments as a player fondly, he had a more profound impact on the community though his long career as a coach and educator.

 Paremore Estates primarily consists of one street known as China Doll Drive.
 Fifteen lots line the street.
-Our house sits on the corner of China Doll and Sandy James Drive, a small cross street likely named in honor of Bob’s brothers, Sandy and James.
+Our house sits on the corner of Sandy James Drive, a small cross street likely named in honor of Bob’s brothers, Sandy and James.
 Several residents that we have met are related in some way to the Paremore family.

 China Doll Drive begins off Meridian Road, across from the back entrance to Hawks Rise Elementary School.
 I was interested to discover through Leon County’s website that Meridian Road was established in 1824 as the Prime Meridian for surveying all of Florida.